-The Kunama tribe are one of rare indigenous dwellers of Tigrai and the Eritrea’s Gash Barka area.
-They have their own language, life style, history, culture and tradition.
-Although, unluckily, their history is not well written, they have many qualities to show, many stories to tell, many treasures to share.
-Its believed that their most common settlement was on both sides of the lower Mereb river.
-Continuous conflicts with existing and new comers have resulted in non-stop resettlement and finally to lower Adiabo, parts of Qafta, Wolqait and Gash Barka area, their current, that seemed final, settlement.
+The Kunama tribe is one of the rare indigenous habitants of Tigrai and Eritrea’s Gash Barka area.
+They have their own language, lifestyle, history, culture, and tradition.
+Although unluckily, their history is not well written, they have a very interesting history and many qualities to show, many stories to tell, and many treasures to share.

-In their tradition, when a person dies, the Kunamas bury them in a carefully built underground compartmental grave for many reasons.
-The first Tegaru Kunama grave remembered to-date is located in a remote village of what is known as Biyara today, a small village in the northwestern border of Tigrai and Eritrea.
-As their elders say, there are many other historic landmarks in that place, other than the grave.
+In their tradition, when a person dies, the Kunamas bury them in a carefully built grave for many reasons.
+Their first grave remembered to date is located in a remote village of what is known as Biyara today.
+As their elders say, there are many other historic landmarks in that place.

 They have been running off human interactions for a long time in history until finally, they came into unavoidable close contact with other Tigrians.
 In search of a secure environment, they moved to different places and lived scattered from Adiabo to Wolqait, and from Humera to Gash Barka of Eritrea.